 Is Elderberry and Pokeberry the Same Thing?

-No. These are completely different plants and fruit.
+No. These are completely different plants and fruits.
 Elderberry may be consumed after processing, whereas pokeberry (fruit) is toxic and should not be consumed at all.

 It is important to note that more research is needed to fully understand the potential health benefits of these chokeberries.
 As edible berries in the pokeberry vs chokeberry discussion, more research is required to determine the appropriate dosage and long-term safety.